brokkr/poca/docs/Subscriptions.rst

 Before attempting to download files for a subscription, poca checks to see if the subscription subdirectory exists and the user has permission to write to it.
 If not, poca attemps creation of the subdirectory.
 Failure at this stage causes poca to skip the subscription.
-Remember that the title must be a legal directory name on the filesystem used (linux filesystems have almost no restrictions, NTFS and FAT have a few).
+The title must be a legal directory name on the filesystem used (linux filesystems have almost no restrictions, NTFS and FAT have a few).

 url
 ^^^